 Fat in the Diet

 The USDA suggests that you get about 30 percent of your calories from fat.
 For a 2,000 calorie per day diet, that would equal 600 calories from fat.
 Since fat has nine calories per gram, that would be equal to about 67 grams of fat.
 You should watch your cholesterol and saturated fat intake as well.

 A typical Western diet often includes much more than that because fats add texture and flavor.
 Fats also slow down gastric emptying, so high fat meals are more satisfying.
 Unfortunately, that means too many calories for a lot of people.

 Remember reading about fiber in the carbohydrate lesson?
 Your body can't digest fiber.
-That's good for adding bulk to the stool, however, fiber also has one other important function.
-The friendly bacteria that live in your colon ferment the fiber and produce short chain fatty acids.
-They are called short chain fatty acids because they only have two to four carbons in their chains.
-They are easily absorbed into the walls of the colon, help keep the colon tissue healthy and can reduce inflammation.
+That's good for adding bulk to the stool, but, fiber also has one other important function.
+The friendly bacteria that live in your colon ferment the fiber and produce short chain fatty acids that are easily absorbed into the walls of the colon, help keep the colon tissue healthy and can reduce inflammation.